This article was updated in May 2022.

 If it is true we are judged by the company we keep, and Facebook has decided to run political ads even when fake, will people start to think branded messages on the platform are fake, too?
 Is Twitter a safer place for brands given its decision to ban all political ads?

-Ad executives are pondering those and other questions leading up to the 2020 presidential election and U.K.’s general election on Dec.
+Ad executives are pondering the issue leading up to the 2020 presidential election and U.K.’s general election on Dec.
 12.

 “Facebook has not decided to ‘run fake political ads,’” says Los Angeles-based publicist Christine Mango, responding publicly to a journalist query in a private Facebook group.
 “They have decided not to police the ads and [it’s] not their job to regulate content.
 THANK GOD.
-FYI, I bought a skincare cream from a FB ad and they claimed it was going to reduce fine lines and remove sunspots, etc. It did not.
+FYI, I bought a skincare cream from a FB ad and they claimed it was going to reduce fine lines.
+It did not.
 Get my point?”